jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 * While the Characterization Test documents revealed behavior, we may still not understand what is being revealed.
 You may not be able to provide a test name that indicates behavior specification or intent.
 Don’t be concerned about this.
 Choose a name that describes what the test is doing instead.
 * Repeat with a new test until you the tests cover as much of the scoped legacy code as possible.

-Characterization Tests are more of an exploratory tool.
+Characterization Tests are an exploratory tool.
 We use them to reveal behavior, not define it.
 We never know when all of the behaviors have been revealed.
 Creating enough Characterization Tests is a judgement call.
 Code coverage is probably our greatest tool in determining if we have enough Characterization Tests.
 When statements have no coverage, then we know that there is more work to do.
 Complete coverage does not guarantee that all behaviors have been covered, but uncovered code is a clear indication that there's uncovered behavior.

 Characterization tests are a behavior exploration, discovery and revealing technique.

 ## Iterate All Combinations
 Most legacy code I’ve encountered was a [Big Ball of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/).
 Methods contained too many paths of execution through the code to create individual Characterization Tests.
-I would design a Characterization Test that would iterate through all possible configuration combinations in the method being tested.
+In these cases, I would design a Characterization Test that would iterate through all possible configuration combinations in the method being tested.

 Consider this contrived method, which I’ll use as an example of iterating all combinations.
-While this is a small example, consider code with a similar lack of context, except it’s 100 lines long with nesting depth in some places up to five levels deep, and up to ten independent variables.
+While this is a small example, consider code with a similar lack of context, except it’s 100 lines long with nesting depth up to five levels deep, and up to ten independent variables.
 ```java
     public static String doThis(boolean a, boolean b, boolean c) {
         String returnValue = "";